 Tandem SARs: Tandem SARs, which are SARs granted in connection with an underlying stock option, will entitle the participant to surrender all or part of the option for a cash payment at such time and to the extent such option is exercisable.
 Any such SAR will be exercisable only to the same extent and on the same terms as the related options are exercisable.
-An Incentive Stock Option may only be surrendered in connection with the exercise of a tandem SAR if the fair market value of the Common Stock underlying the option is greater than the option's exercise price.

 Free-Standing SARs: Free-standing SARs, which are SARs not granted in connection with stock options, will be exercisable as and when determined by the Compensation Committee.
 The base price of the SAR will be determined by the Compensation Committee, in its discretion.
-Although it is the general policy of the Compensation Committee to grant SARs at not less than the fair market value of the Common Stock on the date of grant, the Compensation Committee has reserved the right, in its discretion, to grant SARs at a lower price as and when it deems appropriate and subject to applicable tax laws.
+The base price will not be less than the fair market value of the shares on the date of grant, unless the SAR complies with Section 409A of the Code.